Carl I. Hagen: Klar tale (2010)

 Klar tale is a debate book, where Hagen wrote his personal opinions.
 In the book, Hagen claimed that the policies used by the socialist parties were destroying the welfare state, by using poor solutions.
 He devoted much space to criticize The budgetary rule (handlingsregelen), which he claimed was preventing the development in Norway.
 He also criticized Prime Minister Jens Stoltenberg's "bragging" of Norway having the lowest unemployment figures in Europe after the financial crisis, which Hagen saw as obvious, given Norway's oil wealth.

 Hagen also discussed possible difficulties in potential government cooperation between the Progress and Conservative Party.
 He cited conflicts among "strong individuals" in both parties.
 Politically, he warned the Progress Party particularly against "giving in" regarding the immigration policy, which he said was one of the most important issues for the party, and that the party in such a scenario would fall rapidly in polls, and lose credibility.
 He also believed that "if nothing is done," Norway risk the emergence of "a Rosengård," and proposed for volunteers to take care of asylum seekers instead of the state, which he in turn believed would "likely rapidly stop the flow of asylum seekers to Norway."

 He also rejected the notion of man-made climate change, which he called the "climate hoax," citing the 3–4 percentage of human produced CO2 to hardly be significant to general climate changes.
 He also proposed for the Progress, Labour and Conservative Party to agree on increasing the electoral threshold to five percent, so that several of the smaller parties would fall out of parliament.

 Personal life

 Hagen married Nina Aamodt (born 17 January 1945) in 1970.
 They had two children and were divorced in 1975, according to Hagen as a consequence of his political work.
 After some years of cohabitation, in 1983 he was married again, to Eli Aas, herself also a divorcee and mother of two.
 She became Hagen's closest political co-worker and advisor through his political career.
 As of August 2009, Hagen has seven grandchildren.

 Major Carl-Axel Hagen (instructor at the War College in Oslo) is a son of his.

 After living in Nøtterøy for years, Hagen and his wife moved back to Oslo in 2006.
 They also own a cabin in Sande, Vestfold.

-His favorite musician is Elvis Presley, and he enjoys playing golf and tennis.
+His favorite musician is Elvis Presley, and he enjoys playing tennis.